itskrayem/starter-package/README.md

     }
     ```

-    **Configure User Model for Permissions:** Update your `app/Models/User.php` to include the HasRoles trait:
+    **Configure User Model for Permissions:** The installer publishes a `app/Models/User.php` with the HasRoles trait included.
+If you have an existing User model, you may need to merge the changes or manually add the trait as shown below:
     ```php
     <?php